Ken Krueger: Shroud Returns

-The San Diego Comic Con
+San Diego Comic-Con

 By 1968 Krueger had relocated to San Diego, and partnered with a local pulp collector, John Hull, to open a bookstore in Ocean Beach, California.
 John Hull, who lived in Chula Vista, was a neighbor of Greg Bear, and let the precocious teen have the run of his garage-stored science fiction collection, thus bringing Bear into fandom.

 The two would supplement their book sales by reselling pornography lifted from the Greenleaf Classics stock by Earl Kemp, and sold to them at a discount.

 Greg Bear, Mike Towry, along with comic artist Scott Shaw, and other friends, formed their own science fiction fan club, “The ProFanests” and hung out at Krueger's flyblown establishment, discussing the latest batch of “Ace Doubles” with the walk-in locals who frequented the place.

 On August 1–3, 1970, Ken Krueger hosted the first local comic book convention.
 The first San Diego Golden State Comic Convention, held in the basement of the U.S. Grant Hotel.
-The Con, for its day, was a rousing success.
+The convention, for its day, was a rousing success.
 The U.S. Grant Hotel was not the snazziest of venues, but it was the only one in town willing to risk hosting an event that would garner such a low bar-attendance.
 Ken Krueger was instrumental with founding the event.
 Krueger invited his long time friend from science fiction fandom, Earl Kemp, Vice President of Greenleaf Classics, to speak at the Con.
 Earl Kemp followed San Diego Evening Tribune editorial cartoonist Bob Stevens onto the podium.

 For the rest of his life Krueger worked as a publisher, editor, and distributor for the comic and sci-fi industries.
 He published and released the first works of several science fiction and comic authors, including Greg Bear, Scott Shaw, Dave Stevens, and Jim Valentino.
 In 2009, Valentino called Krueger "my mentor".

 After the Con

 Krueger moved to Buffalo, New York, in 2002.
 Retired, but not quite done, Krueger continued to attend the local Buffalo-area pulp and comic conventions with his lifelong pal, and fellow co-founder of Pegasus Publications and the Buffalo Fantasy League, Paul Ganly.

-Krueger and other co-founders were honored for their contributions by the San Diego Comic-Con International in 2009.
+Krueger and other co-founders were honored for their contributions by San Diego Comic-Con in 2009.

-Krueger died of a heart attack on November 21, 2009 in Lockport, New York at age 83, eighteen days after the passing of fellow Comic-Con founder Shel Dorf.
+Krueger died of a heart attack on November 21, 2009, in Lockport, New York, at age 83, eighteen days after the passing of fellow Comic-Con founder Shel Dorf.
 Krueger was survived by his eight children.